malikarjun/ue5_poc/readme.md

 Two files are generated as output in the current working directory.
 1. scene.gltf
 2. *.hdr file (this is only generated if the scene contains envmap)

+Copy both these files and store them in the same directory which can be accessed by Unreal Engine.